willsyn7/GoWebsocketchat/README.md

 # Sync latest dev branch changes from GitHub dev (from other developers) into your local dev repo
 git pull origin dev

-# Create your feature branch, this will alo switch you into your new feature branch
+# Create your feature branch, this will also switch you into your new feature branch
 git checkout -b [your-name/feature-name]

-# Work on your new feature files and when you are ready at least stages all of the changes you've made before proceeding
+# Work on your new feature files and when you are ready at least stage all of the changes you've made before proceeding
 # At this point in the workflow, you are ready to push your new feature branch to the GitHub.
 Before doing that you need
 # to sync with the GitHub dev branch to bring your local repo up to date with the latest changes.
 Go back to the dev branch.
 git checkout dev